 Rep. Fredrick J. Love of Little Rock is serving his third term in the Arkansas House of Representatives.
 He represents District 29, which includes part of Pulaski County.

 Rep. Love works as a grants administrator for Pulaski County.
 He is vice chair of the Young Black Professionals of Arkansas.
 He has served on the Pulaski County Child and Youth Services Advisory Board, where he is parliamentarian, and the Little Rock Racial and Cultural Diversity Commission, where he is education committee chair.
-In addition, Rep. Love is a worshipful master with the Prince Hall Masonic Order.
+In addition, he is a worshipful master with the Prince Hall Masonic Order.

-Rep. Love and his wife, ShaRhonda, attend the Methodist Church.
+He and his wife, ShaRhonda, attend the Methodist Church.
 They have a young son.